This post is about all the great events and activities in New Orleans during the holiday season.

-You will also learn what makes a Creole Christmas decoration, which constitutes a Revellion dinner and finish off with the option to enjoy a holiday cocktail.
+You will also learn what makes a Creole Christmas decoration, which constitutes a Revellion dinner, and finish off with the option to enjoy a holiday cocktail.

-You will also hear a few non-Christmas related stories, learn about the distinct French Quarter architecture, the many traditions of the area, as well as its general history.
+You will also hear a few non-Christmas related stories, and learn about the distinct French Quarter architecture, the many traditions of the area, as well as its general history.

 See our tour page for our Creole Christmas French Quarter Walking Tour for more information and to book.

 The Preservation Resource Center offers a self-guided tour of seven private residences in the Garden District.

 These historic houses are decorated for the holiday season, and you may even have the opportunity to speak with the homeowners.

 This event will take place on December 9th and 10th in 2023.

 Ticket prices are $40 - $50.
 Click here for additional information.